 I see myself as a good role model for many children, ideally working at this school.
 That would be a very nice picture to see in five years time from now.
 Let’s make it happen!

 I do not have any career plans in such a short time horizon.
 However, I am thinking about starting a family in four, or in five years time.
-I would be glad to work as an elementary teacher until then and come back afterwards.
+I would be glad to work as an elementary teacher until then and come back after my maternity leave.
 However, we never know what tomorrow will bring.
 Maybe I will start a family, and maybe I will not.
 Regarding my job, however, I have no doubts.
-I want to work as an elementary teacher for a long time.
+I want to work as an elementary teacher.

 More difficult questions await you in your interview

 How would you approach the students of the first class, on their first day at school?
 How do you measure student performance in your classroom?
 What teaching methods do you prefer and why?